facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 That's how late static bindings feature works.
 `self`, being a static reference to the current class, is resolved using the class in which the method belongs.
-On the other hand, late state bindings feature with the keyword `static` goes beyond that limitation, by referencing the class that was initally called at runtime.
+On the other hand, late static bindings feature with the keyword `static` goes beyond that limitation, by referencing the class that was initally called at runtime.

 # Conclusion